ozguryazilimas/wp-postane/captcha/readme.txt

 == Screenshots ==

-1. Captcha Basic Settings page.
-2. Captcha Advanced Settings page.
-3. Captcha Whitelist.
-4. Login form with Captcha.
+1. Login form with Captcha.
-5. Registration form with Captcha.
+2. Registration form with Captcha.
-6. Lost password form with Captcha.
+3. Lost password form with Captcha.
-7. Comments form with Captcha.
+4. Comments form with Captcha.
-8. Contact form with Captcha.
+5. Contact form with Captcha.
+6. Captcha Basic Settings page.
+7. Captcha Advanced Settings page.
+8. Captcha Whitelist.

 == Changelog ==

+= V4.2.0 - 15.06.2016 =
+* NEW : A notice about Captcha's time limit expiration has been added.
+* Update : The appearance of the "Enable image packages" settings block has been updated.
+* Update : The French file has been updated.
+* Bugfix : The bug with the displaying of the whitelist pagination has been fixed.

 = V4.1.9 - 28.03.2016 =
 * Bugfix : Lower-case equivalents for all numbers have been changed.